Poland’s Immigration Policy in 2026: A Complete Compliance Guide for Businesses, Investors and Entrepreneurs

 Poland’s new strategy puts heavy emphasis on helping foreigners adapt—and requiring them to do so.

-- 49 Integration Centres across the country
+There are 49 Integration Centres across the country.

 The Government has stated that it is pushing for greater “acceptance by foreigners of the norms and principles in force in Polish society”.